 Prior to joining IDC, Maggie has held sales positions with Hong Leong Bank, and gained research experience working with Burson-Marsteller, a well-known PR company.

 Maggie holds a Degree in Commerce, with a specialization in both Economics and Marketing from University of Melbourne, Australia.
-There, she won an award for Best student in Economic Development of East Asia.
+She won an award for Best student in Economic Development of East Asia during her studies.